bitfinexcom/dazaar/docs/protocol.md

 * **Storage**: Hypercore is a append-only log structure, with each entry (block) verified by a Merkle tree.
 Root nodes of the Merkle tree are signed using an asymmetric key pair.
-Due to the Merkle tree, efficient random access is possible and and combined with a signature the whole tree is always proven to be authentic from the original writer.
+Due to the Merkle tree, efficient random access is possible and combined with a signature the whole tree is always proven to be authentic from the original writer.
 * **Protocol**: Upon connection a Noise handshake is performed, where the client (initiator) proves their identity to the server (responder) and vice versa.
 An encrypted transport channel is then used for a series of negotiation messages to decide the correct data feed, offset, payment details etc.
 * **Payment Gateway**: Customer Noise keys are stored locally (or in a database) for resuming previous sessions.
-Due payment can be check against any blockchain or traditional payment processor, through a pluggable API.
+Due payment can be checked against any blockchain or traditional payment processor, through a pluggable API.
 Initial support includes EOS and Lightning

 ## In-depth Details

 ## Hypercore

-Dazaar's core primitive is the P2P append-only log data structure named Hypercore, https://github.com/mafintosh/hypercore, which serves as the main format for storing and distributing data.
+Dazaar's core primitive is the P2P append-only log data structure named Hypercore, https://github.com/hypercore-protocol/hypercore, which serves as the main format for storing and distributing data.

 Hypercore is similar to a single-writer ledger, which does not need any proof of work, stake or authority, since only the creator of the ledger is able